 China has been one of the major players in the oil and mining sectors in Chad, but has faced allegations of causing environmental damage.
 CNPC had exploration activities suspended in 2013 for violations of the countries' environmental standards, and the Chadian government withdrew their licenses in May 2014 after the company refused to pay a USD 1.2 billion fine.12 In October 2014, CNPC agreed to pay USD 400 million to settle the dispute.
-The settlement also foresees the takeover by the Chadian government of 10% of CNPCs assets in the country.13 required from Chad's validation in 2013.
-Chad provides an example of how delays in EITI reporting or lack of audited accounts from Chinese as well as Western-based companies have hindered the quality of EITI reports, making the figures incomplete and/or unreliable.
+The settlement also foresees the takeover by the Chadian government of 10% of CNPCs assets in the country.13

+CNPC was also one of four companies that did not provide data that had been certified by an independent auditor for the 2011 EITI report, and the inclusion of audited accounts for these companies was one of the corrective actions required from Chad's validation in 2013.
+Chad provides an example of how delays in EITI reporting or lack of audited accounts from Chinese as well as Western-based companies have hindered the quality of EITI Reports, making the figures incomplete and/or unreliable.
 However, it is clear that this is not only a Chinese phenomenon as it does not only apply to Chinese companies but in this case also to companies such as ERHC (United States), Global Petroleum (Australia) and Griffiths Energy International (Canada).